Talented Artists with disabilities

 Just six years after losing his hand as a child in an accident in which a crashed plane severed his arm and took away his dominant hand, Matt Sesow played for the US team in the disabled Olympics in England.
 While working at IBM as a software engineer, he began painting scenes in oils that were influenced by his traumatic injury.

-Michael Monaco is a quadriplegic who paints with his mouth.
-His work has been featured in global exhibitions and he is a member of the Mouth and Foot Painters Association.
+A quadriplegic, Michael Monaco paints with his mouth.
+His work appeared in global exhibitions.
+Also, he is a member of the Mouth and Foot Painters Association.

 Dennis Francesconi.
 Disability: Paralysis.